FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/03MessageStructure.md

 Block length is specified in a message schema, but it is also serialized on the wire.
 By default, block length is set to the sum of the sizes of body fields in the message.
 However, it may be increased to force padding at the end of block.
-See section [*Padding at end of a message or group*](#padding-at-end-of-a-message-or-group) below.
+See section [*Padding at end of a message or group*](#padding-at-end-of-a-message-or-group) for details.

 ### Message header schema